damiankorcz/Prism-Theme/README.md

 ##  🗺 Roadmap

 Planned task in a rough order of priority:
-- [ ] General cleanup and polish of the core Obsidian UI.
+- [ ] General code cleanup and polish of the core Obsidian UI theme.
 - [ ] Full commenting of the source code for easier development.
 - [ ] Documentation/Frequently Asked Questions section to help guide new theme users.
 - [ ] More explicitly supported plugins.